Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

-The clean sounds you will hear are more than satisfactory but if you want to do a live performance without touching the pedal settings, you need to have an external distortion to be able to switch from a clean tone to extreme distortion with your feet.
+The clean sounds you will hear are more than satisfactory, but if you want to do a live performance without touching the pedal settings, you need to have an external distortion to switch from a clean tone to extreme distortion with your feet.

 After all, it is a one channel amp.

-The loop effects section works great without giving any kind of problem on all types of modulation and ambiance effects pedals that you want to plug into.
+The loop effects section works great without giving any kind of problem on all types of modulation and ambience effects pedals you want to plug into.